Riverview Park

 Pedestrian Bridge

-A notable feature of the park is its pedestrian bridge spanning the Cedar River.
-Originally built in the 1960s, the old bridge was replaced in 2014 with a modern single-span aluminum bridge featuring a light-penetrating grated surface.
+Speaking of the bridge - it's worth noting the park's aluminum pedestrian bridge spanning the Cedar River.
+The original 1960s structure was replaced in 2014 with a sleek, modern single-span design featuring a light-penetrating grated surface.

 Recreation Opportunities